ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

 * Click the `New build` button in the top right from the `Build > Builds` tab
 ![New Web Build](/docs/assets/img/appflow/ss-new-web-build.png)

 You will need to make sure you've selected the correct commit to deploy.
-Then select the `Web Deploy` target platform.
+Then select the `Web` target platform and the `Latest` build stack.
 If your plan includes [custom environments](/docs/appflow/automation/environments#custom-environments) and you have configured at least one, you can select one from the provided dropdown list.
-Finally, you can also pick a [Channel](/docs/appflow/deploy/channels) to automatically assign the build to once it completes successfully.
+Finally, you can also enable the `Live Update` and pick a [Channel](/docs/appflow/deploy/channels) to automatically assign the build to once it completes successfully.
 For the purposes of this tutorial, we will leave both options blank.

-Once the build begins you will be able to watch it's progress and look at the logs if you encounter errors.
+Once the build begins you will be able to watch its progress and look at the logs if you encounter errors.

 ![Running Web Build](/docs/assets/img/appflow/gif-start-web-build.gif)

  ## Web Build Versioning

 Once the Web Build completed, it can be restricted to a specific native build number assigned in the Web Build details.
 A minimum and maximum equivalent build version number are specified, which designates whether or not the update is compatible.
 After doing this, new native builds that are distributed within an app store do not conflict with the current available update from AppFlow.

 ![Web build versioning](/docs/assets/img/appflow/web-build-versioning.png)